audulus/docs/docs/index.md

 ### 3. module browser user interface

+Click on the blank background of the `canvas` and press `add` to add a module.

 `module browser` screen from which you can add modules and submodules from either the default library or your own user library.

 <img src="img/index/ipad_overview/module_browser/module_browser.png"